takenet/blip-docs/source/includes/en/concepts2/addressing.md

   //WhatsApp Node - where '551199991111' is the user identifier "551199991111@wa.gw.msging.net"

-  //BLiP Chat Node - where '0mn.io' is the BLiP Chat domain identifier "df83582a-87b9-45b4-9e76-d4a4a743e2a6@0mn.io"
+  //Blip Chat Node - where '0mn.io' is the Blip Chat domain identifier "df83582a-87b9-45b4-9e76-d4a4a743e2a6@0mn.io"

   //Messenger Node